Capacity & Scaling Model

 Emergency & opportunity response tier

 Used for supply chain disruptions, urgent launches, or unexpectedly large wins.
-Mobilization is planned and gated to protect base quality and schedules.
+Mobilization is gated to protect base quality and committed schedules.

 Annual Capacity Model

 Illustrative monthly pattern showing capacity availability vs demand.
-Actual outcomes vary by SKU complexity, component count, and packaging/labeling scope.
+Actual production outcomes vary by SKU complexity, component count, assembly steps, and packaging or labeling scope.

 Monthly chart: Demand increases from January through October, then reduces toward December.
 Capacity is shown as a higher baseline band above demand most months.